 The Hugo Awards are one of the most prestigious awards in the science fiction and fantasy community.
 They are awarded each year by WSFS at that year’s Worldcon.

-Nominations for the Hugo Awards to be presented at the 2026 Worldcon will open in early 2026.
-In order for a WSFS member to nominate works, a person must purchase a WSFS membership before January 31, 2026 or be a member of the Seattle Worldcon in 2025.
-After nominations have closed, the final ballot will be announced, and all members of LAcon V will be able to vote for the winners in each category.
+Nominations for the Hugo Awards, as well as the Lodestar Award for Best Young Adult Book and the Astounding Award for Best New Writer, will open in early 2026.
+In order for a WSFS member to nominate works, a person must purchase a WSFS membership before January 31, 2026, or have been a member of the Seattle Worldcon in 2025.
+Once nominations have closed, the final ballot will be announced, and only members of LAcon V will be able to vote for the winners in each category.
+(The Lodestar Award and the Astounding Award are not Hugo Awards.)

 Site Selection